kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 will rollout across nodes.
 -->

 kube-apiserver must support it, and every node that has a pod scheduled that attempts to mount image volumes must have a kubelet and CRI that support it.
-If any don't, the volume won't be enabled.
+If any don't, the volume won't be enabled and containers will not start.
+If the kubelet does not support it but will be upgraded, then the container will become available after the upgrade.

 Since this field only applies on a per node basis, once the control plane agrees on the feature gates, any kubelet with the feature on will have access to it, not needing to wait for other workers.

 ###### What specific metrics should inform a rollback?